truenas/documentation/static/includes/TNHardwareGuide.md

 {{< /expand >}}

 {{< expand "Self Encrypting Drives" "v" >}}
-TrueNAS supports two forms of data encryption at rest to achieve privacy and compliance objectives: Native ZFS encryption and Self Encrypting Drives (SEDs).
+TrueNAS supports two forms of data encryption at rest to achieve privacy and compliance objectives: native ZFS encryption and self-encrypting drives (SEDs).
 SEDs do not experience the performance overhead introduced by software partition encryption but are not as readily available as non-SED drives (and thus can cost a little more).
 {{< /expand >}}